andres81/Model_of_the_Psyche/rules-of-engagement/README.md

 The minimal situation can be described as a situation that cannot be simplified more.
 But in addition, it is a situation that serves to reach certain goals for a person, of which the person is fully aware.
-If it is not useful for a person in any possible way, it is simply a situation.
+If it is not useful for a person to reach any particular goal, it is simply a situation.

 The requirements to call a situation a minimal situation: